IpsumDominum/Font-Style-Transfer-For-Historical-Document-Recognition/README.md

-#  Is Font Style Transfer All You Need For Historical Document Recognition?
-(Auckland University COMPSCI760 Project)
+#  Font Style Transfer For Historical Document Recognition

 # About